donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 The other pivots are only limited to make rotation about $\overrightarrow{E}_w$.
 So the limitations can be handled more simply.

-Make minimum and maximum thersholds so that the bars do not touch each other.
+Make minimum and maximum thresholds so that the bars do not touch each other.
-The threshold values are dependent to the static positions of the bars.
+The threshold values are dependent on the static positions of the bars.

-If the delta angle breaches the threshold, adjust the angle to keep threshold and set the angular velocity to zero.
+If the delta angle breaches the threshold, adjust the angle to keep the threshold and set the angular velocity to zero.

 ### Ground Collision
-Grass should not rotate bellow the ground.
+Grass should not rotate below the ground.
 Ground collision is approximated with the dot product between the direction vector of the bar connected to P0 and the ground normal vector.

 Given threshold value g > 0, ground normal n and let $\overrightarrow{d} = \overrightarrow{bar1}/|\overrightarrow{bar1}|$,